 Fourteen years ago, after wearing glasses and hard contact lenses for over 15 years I took a chance on a new type of surgery called “Soft Brush” Epi-LASIK (PRK).
-Flap LASIK surgery was first approved in the US in 1999 and when I had it performed in 2001 by Dr Kawesh at the Silicon Valley Laser Eye Center, it was a pretty new procedure and not without risks.
+After I did a consult call Touch Up Laser clarified for me that Flap LASIK surgery was first approved in the US in 1999 and when I had it performed in 2001 by Dr Kawesh at the Silicon Valley Laser Eye Center, it was a pretty new procedure and not without risks.
 But the idea of not wearing glasses and contacts was like an itch I couldn’t scratch and I decided the 10 thousand dollar price tag for both eyes was worth the benefit despite the risks and I pulled the trigger.
 I never looked back after the surgery, results were instantaneous, for me, and I enjoyed pain free, complication free vision from the first week on until my eye site began to degrade in my late 40s.
 Looking back, nearly ten years of perfect vision was worth the procedure.
 After ten years, I started using readers for the computer, and surgical loop magnifiers for dentistry.
 I had researched that this was always a possibility and when my eye site began to get worse, it was no surprise.
 By 2012, I started wearing progressive prescription eyeglasses and sunglasses to sharpen up my long and short vision again.
 Recently, another dentist told me about an adjustment procedure that could bring my vision back to 20/20 through a process called Wavefront Epi-LASIK (PRK).
 Although I would still need to wear readers, I would be able to go back to not wearing glasses full time.
 Another procedure is currently available that corrects both long and near vision called refractive lens replacement which corrects both near and far sight refractive problems.
 Currently, there is a controversy on weather to use it to correct for reading glasses considering the success and lower risk of Epi-LASIK\PRK.
 Some doctors feel that the risk of lens replacement is too great for only treating myopia and there are murky ethical and legal issues surrounding its use on non cataract patients.
 I remain optimistic that someday, lens replacement will be the treatment of choice over Lasik, for patients like myself who are aging and need readers, Having lasik now will not keep me off the list when the time comes and it is available.
 The reason that Wavefront EPI-LASIK (PRK) is the indicated procedure to correct a previous flap LASIK procedure is the fact that no flap is cut.
 Excimer laser ablation is a very precise way of doing what old style PRK (incisional keratotomy) accomplished.
 The excimer laser corrects ametropia by sculpting or reshaping the outer de-epithelialized surface of the cornea to alter its refractive power.
 A clear contact lens is placed over the wound and the results after healing are significantly identical to flap LasiK.
 The major difference is healing time.

 It takes about 72 hours for the epithelium to heal over the laser wound.
 In the first couple days, I was prescribed Antibiotic and anti inflammatory drops for precaution and comfort.
 Topical anesthetic drops and anti-inflammatory eye drops for 1 or 2 days after PRK does not appear to delay re-epithelialization or cause keratopathy.
 Studies have also demonstrated that corticosteroids have no significant long-term effect on corneal haze or visual outcome after PRK.
 Other studies have demonstrated that steroids were effective in limiting haze and myopic regression after PRK, particularly after higher myopic corrections.
 Steroid drops are usually tapered over a 3- to 4-month period, depending on the patient’s corneal haze and refractive outcome.
 Keratocyte healing activity is maximal at 1 to 2 months.
 Abrupt termination of steroid drops at this time may trigger an excess healing reaction with haze formation and regression of the correction.
 Many studies have validated the safety and efficacy of myopic PRK.
 A 14-year follow up study of eyes ranging from -1.50D to -13.00 D showed stability of refraction, and no abnormalities in endothelial cell count or morphology, astigmatism, or ectasia.
 Alió et al. reported 10-year follow-up of eyes > -6.00 D with 58% of eyes within ± 1.00 D and 78% within ± 2.00 D. Mean haze was less at the 10-year time point compared to 3 months post-treatment.
 Epi-LASIK is a safe, effective, and predictable techniques for correcting low to moderate myopia, astigmatism, The primary disadvantages of advanced surface ablation are the degree of postoperative discomfort, length of time required for visual recovery, and increased corneal haze with treatment of higher refractive errors.
 For patients like me who have had previous surgery, surface ablation is preferable to LASIK Advances in wavefront-guide and wavefront-optimized ablations have made these modalities the mainstays of current treatment to date.